-The biggest challenge involved with managing translated content is getting the content to and back from the translation service provider, publishing the content, and then keeping it up to date, with as little manual work as possible.
+The biggest challenges involved with managing translated content is getting the content to and back from the translation service provider, publishing the content, and then keeping it up to date — and, do all that with as little manual work as possible.

 Your options for managing content translation

 - Use a manual process for managing and handing off content.
-This isn’t the ideal way to handle translations, but if you don’t have much content it might work for you.
-A number of Zendesk customers use this approach so we include it here as well (see Managing your translations manually below).
-This approach doesn't scale well, but can help you get started before you move to a better, more integrated solution.
+This isn’t the ideal way to handle translations, but if you don’t have much content it may work for you.
+A number of Zendesk customers use this approach so we include it here as well, see Managing your translations manually below.
+This approach doesn't scale well, but may help you get started before you move to a better, more integrated solution.

-In the following sections we’ll describe each of the following options in more detail.
+In the following sections of this article we’ll describe each of the following options in more detail.